awslabs/fhir-works-on-aws-deployment/README.md

 After installation, all user-specific variables (such as `USER_POOL_APP_CLIENT_ID`) can be found in the `INFO_OUTPUT.yml` file.
 You can also retrieve these values by running `serverless info --verbose --aws-profile FHIR-Solution`.
 If you used a `stage` and/or `dev` values different than the default, you'll need to use the command `serverless info --verbose --aws-profile FHIR-Solution --region <REGION> --stage <STAGE>`.
+If you are receiving `Error: EACCES: permission denied` when executing a command, try re-running the command with `sudo`.

 ### Authorizing a user